 For many founders, one of the best parts of leading a young startup are the one-on-one relationships they’re able to develop with their small-but-passionate team.
-And often, these relationships become more than strictly professional connections; they become genuine friendships between two people that share the same powerful vision to be a legendary leader.
+And often, these relationships become more than strictly professional connections; they become genuine friendships between two people who share the same vision to build something great and leave their mark on the world.

 But as a startup begins to gain traction, that initial team is probably going to grow.
 Obviously, growth’s a good thing and, at least for a little while, that growth won’t change the team dynamic much; it’ll still be possible to build those personal relationships with each new hire.